A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: Model Derivation

-The map $G_{\cJ}$ can also be viewed as the operator on $\Sc^{n_0}$ defined by $G_{\cJ}(Y) = (A^T A - I) \circ Y $ with $A$ defined in \eqref{eq:def_A}.
-Recall $\circ$ is the Hadamard, element-wise, matrix product.
-In plain words, $G_{\cJ}(Y)$ is the projection that chooses elements of $Y$ corresponding to the index set $\cJ$.
-The term \emph{gangster} refers to the fact that the constraint $G_{\cJ}(Y)=0$ sets (shoots) these elements to be zero.
+The map $G_{\cJ}$ can also be viewed as the operator on $\Sc^{n_0}$ defined by $G_{\cJ}(W) = (A^T A - I) \circ W $ with $A$ defined in \eqref{eq:def_A}.
+Recall $\circ$ is the element-wise matrix product.
+In plain words, $G_{\cJ}(W)$ is the projection that chooses elements of $W$ corresponding to the index set $\cJ$.
+The constraint $G_{\cJ}(W)=0$ is often called the \textdef{gangster constraint} and it is due to the fact that elements of $W$ associated with $\cJ$ are set to be zero~(shoots holes in the matrix).